MargotCha/Integrated-LCA-master/README.md

 ```bash
 conda env create -f environment.yml
 ```

-Once in the new environment, run the notebooks following the order described above.
-Further details are provided in the corresponding notebooks.
+Details on how to use  the package are provided in the corresponding notebooks.
 Reach out if you encounter issues!